dgaydukov/cert-aws/sa/files/sa.md

 So only root user can delete versions from now on.
 * use access logging to track who/which bucket/what action was executed on s3
-Although s3 is object-based storage, you can easily emulate OS by creating objects like `path1/path2/file1` S3/S3 IA/Glacier - replicate data across 3 AZ go guarantee data won't be lost in case of emergency.
+Although s3 is object-based storage, you can easily emulate OS by creating objects like `path1/path2/file1` S3/S3_IA/Glacier - replicate data across 3 AZ go guarantee data won't be lost in case of emergency.
 There are 3 ways to secure buckets:
 * use ACL (old feature) - to use this user should have permission to `s3:PutBucketAcl`. acl can be applied to bucket or object.
-To read object you should apply acl directly to object, bucket acl are not inhereted to objects automatically. acl can only add list/read/write access, no way to set deny.
+To read object you should apply acl directly to object, bucket acl are not inherited to objects automatically. acl can only add list/read/write access, no way to set deny.
 If you use acl + bucket policy, explicit deny overwrites all allows and acl too.
 * use bucket policy (json file with policies)
 * use iam policy